a side-by-side reference sheet

 * (cl-ppcre:all-matches "foo" "foo bar")

-When using SBCL we can ensure that Quicklisp is automatically loaded at startup by putting the load command into the .sbclrc file:
+One can ensure that Quicklisp is automatically loaded at startup by putting the load command into the .sbclrc file:

 $ cat ~/.sbclrc